ffdev-info/0xffae/README.md

 ## Random page generation

 The script here should be pretty flexible if you'd like to create your own random page generator.
-There are easier ways than using a database of course but the database gives us some nice capabilities.
+There are easier ways than using a database of course so you might ignore that part but the database also gives us some nice possibilities.

 ## License